Nembl

 }

-This policy denies deleting or updating any workflow tagged environment: production.
+This policy denies deleting or modifying any workflow tagged environment: production.
 It has no effect on workflows without that tag.

 Common ABAC Patterns